PackageFactory/atomic-fusion/README.md

 		#
 		# use the editable component to pass an editable
-		# inline-tag for the property 'title'
+		# but use a span instead a div tag in the backend
 		#
 		title = PackageFactory.AtomicFusion:Editable {
 			property = 'title'
-			inline = true
+			block = false
 		}

 		#